HSF/hsf.github.io/_gsocblogs/2022/blog_MADAnalysis5-Multiweight-integration_KyleFan.md

 <p>

-As of July 24th, 2022, with generous time and support from Jack and Bejamin, I have integrated multiweight container with the analysis platform.
+As of July 24th, 2022, with generous time and support from Jack and Benjamin, I have integrated multiweight container with the analysis platform.
 It currently fills in cutflows with multiweight data correctly.
 Changes are currently inside the multi_weight/multi_thread branch in my fork https://github.com/kfan326/madanalysis5/tree/multi_weight/multi_thread

 </p>